MariaExtrella/QATestTheAgileMonkeys/README.md

-The goal of this practice is to test the backend side for a CRM tool.
+The goal of this test is to check the backend side for a CRM tool.

-I have choosen [Karate](https://intuit.github.io/karate), an open-source test automation suite by Intuit, for automatizing the tests of the GraphQL API so that it could be easily integrated in a CI/CD process.
+The tool choosen to automatize the testing is [Karate](https://intuit.github.io/karate), an open-source test automation suite by Intuit, so that it could be easily integrated in a CI/CD process.